-12.4 Disclosure of Conflicts of Interests
+13.4 Disclosure of Conflicts of Interests

-Certain of the Directors of the Company, including Georgina Sousa and David McManus, also serve on the boards of one or more publicly traded companies involved in various sectors of the shipping and oil services industries with Hemen, or affiliated companies of Hemen, as principal shareholder.
+Director Georgina Sousa also serve on the boards of one or more publicly traded companies involved in various sectors of the shipping and oil services industries with Hemen, or affiliated companies of Hemen, as principal shareholder.
 As such, there may be real or apparent conflicts of interest with respect to matters affecting Hemen and other relevant Hemen affiliated companies whose interest in some circumstances may be adverse to the interest of the Company.
 To the Company's knowledge there are currently no other actual or potential conflicts of interest between the Company and members of the Board.